 If you’re unsure which type of bulb you have, see how to tell if you have a CFL bulb.

-You may also have fluorescent tubes, HIDs or LEDs in your home.
+You may also have fluorescent tubes – which contain phosphor powder, or HIDs – which contain mercury, in your home.
 Like CFLs, these types of light bulbs should be recycled safely through our program, rather than thrown in the trash.
-If you live in BC, you can also bring any incandescent bulbs to be recycled at our collection centres.
+If you live in BC, you can also bring any incandescent bulbs or LEDs to be recycled at our collection centers.

-When you bring your light bulbs to be recycled through our light recycling program, they’re transported to an authorised processor for recycling.
+When you bring your light bulbs to be recycled through our light recycling program, they’re transported to an authorized processor for recycling.

-Wearing special respirators and other personal protective equipment, workers sort lights by type and stage them for manual and/or mechanical processing.
+Wearing personal protective equipment, workers sort lights by type and stage them for manual and/or mechanical processing.
 All standard fluorescent tubes, and most other lights, are put through a machine, called a tumbler, where they are crushed and the components are separated.
-The glass, metal, mercury and phosphor is separated so that it can be stored or used again.
-We will be publishing a blog post about how lights are recycled in the Fall—stay tuned for it!
+The glass, metal, mercury, and phosphor is separated so that it can be stored or used again.

 Don’t panic if you break a light bulb.
-The tiny amount of mercury that may be released is extremely unlikely to be harmful – at its highest, it’s around the same exposure you’d get from eating a can or two of tuna.
-Follow these steps to minimise your exposure, and clean up as safely as possible.
+The amount of mercury contained in each bulb is tiny – only about the amount to cover the tip of a ballpoint pen – and in this quantity, it’s extremely unlikely to be harmful.
+Follow these steps to minimize your exposure, and clean up as safely as possible.

 - To avoid breathing in vapors, open a window and leave the area by the broken bulb for at least 15 minutes